If you cannot afford legal advice or an advocate to represent you in Court, you may be able to get Legal Aid.

 - Legal Aid is only available for cases which are being processed in the Isle of Man and are subject to Manx Law

-Whether a person qualifies or not depends on their financial position, and whether they have good cause to pursue their case.
-An advocate can advise an applicant about what sort of help is available.
+Whether you qualify or not depends on your financial position, and whether you have good cause to pursue your case.
+An Advocate can advise you about what sort of help is available.

 Civil Legal Aid availability